SIMULATION CANADA'S HISTORY

-SIM-one is a not-for-profit organization that connects the simulation community, facilities, and resources across Canada and beyond.
-SIM-one advocates for and advances simulated learning in health professions education for the benefit of patient care and safety.
+Simulation Canada (formerly SIM-one, the Canadian Network for Simulation in Healthcare), is the not-for-profit organization that connects the simulation community, facilities, and resources across Canada and beyond.
+Simulation Canada advocates for and advances simulated learning in health professions education for the benefit of patient care and safety.

 2009 – 2010: Building the foundation

 - Launch of SIM-one's education division; the foundation for a leading education program with over 400 faculty and alumni.

 - Dr. Dimitri Anastakis hired as new executive director; introduces rebranding and new vision for SIM-one ("Ontario – The Global Leader in Healthcare Simulation”).